devnich/windows-setup/README.md

     - Disable all settings
 4. Privacy, search, and services → Search and connected experiences
     - Disable all settings except "Use a web service to help resolve navigation errors"
-5. Copilot and sidebar → Copilot
+5. Appearance → Copilot and sidebar → Copilot
     - Disable "Show Copilot button on the toolbar"
 6. Languages → Writing assistance
     - Disable all settings